jaquadro/StorageDrawers/README.md

 - Run Dev Server
 - Run Dev Obfuscated Client
 - Run Dev Obfuscated Server

+**Configuring Jabel**

+With IntelliJ IDEA, you should also configure your project to give you proper warnings for using Jabel.

+Jabel is a tool which allows features found in higher versions of Java to be used in Java 8 programs, whilst still compiling into Java 8 Bytecode.
+However, this only supports language features not APIs.

+Thus, you must follow the steps listed [here](https://github.com/GregTechCEu/Buildscripts/blob/master/docs/jabel.md) to give proper warnings on what you can and can't use.

 #### Without IntelliJ IDEA
 If you don't have IntelliJ IDEA, simply clone the project with `git clone https://github.com/jaquadro/StorageDrawers`, go into the project folder in the command line, with `cd StorageDrawers`, and run `./gradlew setupDecompWorkspace` to setup a development environment.